Invisalign Clear Braces – Williamstown, NJ

 - Improved dental health due to easier to clean, properly aligned teeth.
 Most patients experience significantly fewer cavities following orthodontic treatment, especially those who struggled with crowded and/or overlapping teeth.

-- Renewed confidence to speak and smile in every personal and professional situation, showing off your beautiful smile.
+- Renewed confidence to speak and smile in every personal and professional situation, showing off your beautiful grin.

 How Invisalign Works

-Invisalign is an alignment tray orthodontic system that uses a series of aligners to shift teeth into their ideal alignment.
-Each set of aligners represents your smile’s position one step closer to the final result.
+Invisalign is an alignment tray orthodontic system that uses a series of aligners to shift teeth into their ideal positions.
+Each set of trays represents your smile’s position one step closer to the final result.
 You’ll wear each pair of aligners for about two weeks at a time.
-Then, simply move on to the next set of aligners.
-Every six to eight weeks, you’ll need to visit our office for a checkup.
+Then, simply move on to the next set.
+Every six to eight weeks, you’ll need to visit our dental office for a checkup.
 During these short visits, we simply need to check your progress.
 We can use this opportunity to make any adjustments necessary to your treatment plan to keep your smile alignment on track.
 Most patients complete their Invisalign orthodontic plan in just 12 months on average.

 Invisalign is an excellent orthodontic treatment for patients who want to address alignment problems in their smiles.
 That said, Invisalign is not the perfect treatment for everyone.
 For example, it may not be able to correct serious bite alignment issues where the entire jaw needs to be moved.
 In that case, traditional braces, orthodontic headgear, or other procedures may be necessary.